 If you’re just getting started with your firewall, the first rules to define are your default policies.
 These rules handle traffic that does not explicitly match any other rules.
 By default, UFW is set to deny all incoming connections and allow all outgoing connections.
 This means anyone trying to reach your server would not be able to connect, while any application within the server would be able to reach the outside world.

-Let’s set your UFW rules back to the defaults so we can be sure that you’ll be able to follow along with this tutorial.
+Set your UFW rules back to the defaults so you can be sure that you’ll be able to follow along with this tutorial.
 To set the defaults used by UFW, use these commands:

 - sudo ufw default deny incoming